awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-launch-template-permissions.md

 You must give your console users permissions for the `ec2:DescribeLaunchTemplates` and `ec2:DescribeLaunchTemplateVersions` actions\.
 Without these permissions, launch template data cannot load in the Auto Scaling group wizard, and users cannot step through the wizard to launch instances using a launch template\.

-To control access to the `ec2:CreateLaunchTemplate` and `ec2:CreateLaunchTemplateVersion` actions, see [Control the use of launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#launch-template-permissions) and [Example: Work with launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-launch-templates) in the *Amazon EC2 User Guide for Linux Instances*\.
+When you use launch templates, you must also grant permissions to create, modify, describe, and delete launch templates and launch template versions\.
+You can control who can create launch templates and launch template versions by controlling access to the `ec2:CreateLaunchTemplate` and `ec2:CreateLaunchTemplateVersion` actions\.
+For more information, see [Control the use of launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/use-launch-templates-to-control-launching-instances.html#launch-template-permissions) and [Example: Work with launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-launch-templates) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Note**
 For groups that are configured to use the `Latest` or `Default` launch template version, permissions for actions to be completed when launching instances are not checked by Amazon EC2 Auto Scaling when a new version of the launch template is created\.
 This is an important consideration when setting up your permissions for who can create and manage launch template versions\.